reahl/reahl/reahl-doc/doc/component/introduction.rst

 environment, marking a default as dangerous is a way to prevent that default value from reaching a production environment.

-.. sidebar:: Use an ExecutionContext
+.. note:: Use an ExecutionContext

    Store your |Configuration| on an |ExecutionContext| to make it accessible anywhere in your code: